-This major international ESRC-funded project aims to explore how trust mediates the relationship between inequality and governance in settings where democratic institutions may be unstable or under threat.
+This major international ESRC-funded programme aims to explore how trust mediates the relationship between inequality and governance in settings where democratic institutions may be unstable or under threat.

-Trust is central to understanding the effects of inequality on governance because the way people have confidence in others and beliefs about the legitimacy of governance institutions shape political and social behaviour and mobilisation patterns among different groups in society.
-However, these important relationships remain under-researched.
-In particular, most of the evidence on the links between inequality, trust and governance comes from a handful of developed countries where data are available.
+Trust is central to understanding the effects of inequality on governance because the way people have confidence in others and their beliefs about the legitimacy of governance institutions shape political and social behaviour and mobilisation patterns among different groups in society.
+Yet, these important relationships remain under-researched, particularly outside a handful of developed countries where data are available.

-These objectives will be achieved by a team of highly experienced researchers, whose past track record includes world-leading research on governance, conflict, trust and inequality.
+The programme implementation is done by an international research team, whose past track record includes world-leading research on governance, conflict, trust and inequality.
+Led by IDS, the programme partners include UNU-WIDER, Institute of Development and Economic Alternatives (IDEAS), International Security and Development Center (ISDC), Universidad de Los Andes, University of Oxford, University of Essex and Georgetown University.
 This team brings together valuable expertise from political science, economics, sociology, history and conflict studies to advance scientific knowledge on the relationship between inequality, trust and governance, as well as provide valuable entry points for policy interventions that support inclusive governance and social cohesion agendas.